igor-ka/ngcourse-next/handout/12-rxjs.md

 ## Cold vs. Hot Observables

 Observables in RxJS can be classified into 2 main groups, Hot and Cold Observables.
-Let's illustrate start with a cold observables
+Let's start with a cold observables

 ```javascript
   let source = Rx.Observable.interval(1000).take(7);